MilleN2ium/ComfyUI-CutomizableSave/README.md

 # What is for?

-image save with customized name rule
+save your image with customized naming rule

 # How to?